jon-heard/obsidian-inline-scripts-library/cards.sfile.md

 const srcPile = _inlineScripts.state.sessionState.cards.piles[$1];
 if (!srcPile)
 {
-	return "No cards drawn.
+	return "Cards not drawn.
 The" +
 		pile_toString($1) + " card-pile was not found.\n\n";
 }
 $3 = ($3 === "all") ? srcPile.cards.length : (Number($3) || 1);